Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Frequency of quality control sampling and testing that meets or exceeds specification requirements in “Quality Control Testing,” of the Standard Specifications, as follows:

 For measurement and payment, review the plans and quantity calculations in the resident engineer’s file to determine if there is sufficient detail and accuracy to be used in the project records.
-Deduct for any areas that were repaired due to contractor’s damage.
+Deduct for any areas that were repaired because of contractor’s damage.

 For subsealing and jacking, count the number of holes drilled.
 Verify that the holes to be paid for are only those holes shown on the plans or those ordered to be drilled.

 Count bags of packaged fly ash and cement to determine pay quantities for grout by dry weight.
-During counting, ensure that duplication or omission does not occur.
-Collect weighmaster certificates for materials delivered in bulk, and remember to deduct quantities of materials not used or wasted.
+During counting, make sure that duplication or omission does not occur.
+Collect weighmaster certificates for materials delivered in bulk, and remember to deduct quantities of materials wasted or not used.
 There are no unit price adjustments for an increase and decrease in subsealing and jacking quantity.

 For spall repair, payment is measured by the authorized saw cut area.
 There are no unit price adjustments for an increase and decrease in spall repair quantity.

-For sealing concrete pavement joints, measure the actual length of joints installed for seal/replace concrete pavement joint quantity.
+For sealing concrete pavement joints, measure the actual length of joints installed for seal, replace, or seal and replace concrete pavement joint quantity.